Passing the bar exam takes hard work and diligence. But it also requires you to avoid some very common pitfalls.

 The following are the most common reasons students fail the bar exam.
 Avoiding these traps will drastically increase your chances of passing the bar exam.

 - Too much passive studying: Engaging in too much passive studying is the number one reason students fail the bar exam.
-This is what I like to call the “too much time reading and watching and not enough time doing” problem.
+It's the “too much time reading and watching and not enough time doing” problem.
 Bar review companies are great at assigning a bunch of videos to watch and giving you extremely long outlines to read.
 While these are valuable resources that can and should be utilized, they are not everything.
 Be careful to not let these activities eat up too much of your precious bar review time.

 - Not enough practice questions: The main reason to not spend too much time on passive review relates to practice questions, which are the secret ticket to bar exam success.
 You only have a finite amount of time to prepare for the bar exam, and you must spend that time wisely in order to pass.
-Practice questions are shown to yield a high return (i.e., added points on the bar exam) on your time investment.
+Real MBE Practice questions (those currently licensed by the MBE) yield a high return (i.e., added points on the bar exam) on your time investment.
 Make sure that you are aiming for 2,000+ multiple choice questions and upwards of 20-30 essays/practice tests throughout your bar prep.

 - Advice and resource overload: Everyone who has ever taken the bar exam has an opinion on how you should prepare.
 Even though those people usually have the best intentions, this can lead to you having an overwhelming amount of options to choose from and information to sort through.
 When deciding whether to take a piece of advice or use a particular resource, you should consider the source of the information and what you know about your own learning style.